Particular/docs.particular.net/nservicebus/pipeline/features.md

 The final stage is the activation where each feature has its chance to set up the endpoint.
 The features are activated in order of dependencies which means that when a given feature is activating, all the features it depends on have already been activated.

-In order for a feature to be activated it needs to satisfy the following criteria:
+For a feature to be activated it needs to satisfy the following criteria:

  * It needs to be *enabled*.
  * All its *prerequisites* need to be satisfied.